-How to choose the perfect tripod? (detailed Tripod Buying Guide)
+How to choose a tripod?
+(PERFECT Tripod Buying Guide)

-So how to choose the perfect tripod?
+So How to choose a tripod?
 There are several things you should consider before you decide to purchase the camera stand (tripod).
 Here are some factors you need to consider before purchasing a tripod and with the experience you can try different tripods as your choice.

 From a tiny factor to the heavy component you have to consider these things before tripod touching your doorstep.
 Alright, let’s talk about those factors which are essential for a tripod buying guide.

-I always recommend buying a tripod which suits your height.
-That means if you are a shooting a long-term video for documentery or your short films then you have to choose the perfect size according to your need.
+I always recommend buying a tripod that suits your height.
+That means if you are shooting a long-term video for documentary or your short films then you have to choose the perfect size according to your need.

-Moreover, if you’re looking for a tripod which suits for the best photography, then you may compromise, but it should be equal height to your shoulder or above.
-Minimum height of 4.5 feet is recommended for a good tripod.
+Moreover, if you’re looking for a tripod which suits for the best photography, then you may compromise, but it should be the equal height to your shoulder or above.
+A minimum height of 4.5 feet is recommended for a good tripod.

-You have to consider the collapsed height also because when you are travelling, it has to fit in your tripod cover.
+You have to consider the collapsed height also because when you are traveling, it has to fit in your tripod cover.